How much is too much?

 - Avoid saltier foods such as bacon, cheese, takeaways, ready meals and other processed foods.

-If you want to cut down on salt, this booklet can help.
-This booklet helps you understand how much salt you should eat and how to identify high salt foods.
-It provides practical tips and recipe ideas to help you cut down and improve your heart health.
+If you want to cut down on salt, this leaflet can help.
+It provides practical tips on how to cut down on salt and improve your heart health.